This post may contain affiliate links. Please see my disclosure policy for more details.

 There are plenty of accommodation options to suit all budgets along the Great Ocean Road, including caravan parks with camping facilities, backpacker hostels, holiday cottages and hotels/motels.

-Since the region’s so popular I’d highly recommend booking accommodation in advance, particularly if you’re visiting during the summertime (Dec/Jan/Feb) or in school holidays.
-We had great trouble finding somewhere to stay in January, as we hadn’t booked beforehand.
+Since the region is so popular, I’d highly recommend booking accommodation in advance, particularly if you’re visiting during the summertime (Dec/Jan/Feb) or in school holidays.

 Towns such as Port Campbell, Apollo Bay, Lorne and Torquay are popular overnight destinations, as well as smaller Princetown near the 12 Apostles.
 Enter your trip dates into the search box below to browse Great Ocean Road accommodation.